-Black tech leaders issue call to action to combat racial injustice in the Bay Area – TechCrunch
+Black tech leaders issue call to action to fight racial injustice in the Bay Area – TechCrunch

 The group asks for anyone joining its effort to commit to one or more of its five goals:

-- 1. Working toward “swift prosecution” for the individuals who killed George Floyd, Ahmaud Arbery, Breonna Taylor and Tony McDade by supporting groups like the Center for Policing Equity and Color of Change.
+- 1. Working toward swift prosecution for the individuals who killed George Floyd, Ahmaud Arbery, Breonna Taylor and Tony McDade by supporting groups like the Center for Policing Equity and Color of Change.

 - 2. Supporting police reform and accountability through signal boosting, volunteering and donating to organizations like the Ella Baker Center for Human Rights, Oakland’s Coalition for Police Accountability and SF Interrupting Racial Profiling.